-Covid-19
+Covid-19 Experience

 It turns out that ham radio (and other home technology projects) aren't affected by pandemics.
-There is lots more activity on the radio bands than we might have expected, pre-pandemic.
+There was lots more activity on the radio bands than we might have expected, pre-pandemic.
 (In the before time.)

 AA6E in transition!